The Acropolis Museum

 Overview

-The new museum features modern architecture and wide-open space to house every artifact found on the Sacred Rock, where the Parthenon sits, and the surrounding area from the Greek Bronze Age to the Roman and Byzantine Greece.
+The museum, built on an old archaeological site, features modern architecture and wide-open space to house every artifact found on the Sacred Rock, where the Parthenon sits, and the surrounding area from the Greek Bronze Age to the Roman and Byzantine Greece.
+We believe you can spend hours (!) observing the hundreds of carvings that once lined the Parthenon, which has withstood all earthquakes, shelling, and plundering over the centuries — an astonishing feat!
+Visitors can peer through the glass doors into the ruins below or look up at the Acropolis.

 Located just a five-minute drive from our favorite Athens luxury hotel, the Hotel Grande Bretagne, a visit to this excellent display of architecture and history makes for a perfect half day excursion in Athens to add to our Greece itinerary!